1. Home

 Analysis data is also available on a specific dashboard that presents the analysis data in a series of pie charts.

-Please note that you can choose to include or exclude requirements that do not have any analysis data connected to them.
+Please note that you can choose to include or exclude requirements that do not have any analysis data attached to them.

 TIP: when clicking on a particular ‘pie’ in the pie chart, you jump immediately to the relevant set of data in the analysis table.